NiravRaiyani/Mask-R-CNN-for-water-detection/README.md

 # Mask-R-CNN-for-water-detection
-* This repository is still being updated.
-All the codes has been already uploaded.
+* This repository is still being updated for a detailed description of the implementation and batter navigation through the code.
+All the codes have been already uploaded.

 This is an implimentation of Mask R-CNN proposed by Facebook AI Research (Girshick et al) for water detection implemented in python3, Keras and Tensorflow based on (https://github.com/matterport/Mask_RCNN).
 The Mask R-CNN model performes water curtain detection, draws bounding box around it and applies segmentation mask.